offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 [22, 13, 21, 13, 14, 0 ]
 ```

-### Bald and Merge Neighbours
+### Expose Neighbour Parent

-`{bm} /(Algorithms\/Distance Phylogeny\/Bald and Merge Neighbours)_TOPIC/`
+`{bm} /(Algorithms\/Distance Phylogeny\/Expose Neighbour Parent)_TOPIC/`

 ```{prereq}
 Algorithms/Distance Phylogeny/Bald_TOPIC
 Algorithms/Distance Phylogeny/Find Neighbour Limb Lengths/Average Algorithm_TOPIC
 ```

-**WHAT**: Given a non-additive distance matrix (but close to be being additive) and two leaf nodes that are suspected to be neighbours, this algorithm merges them together.
-That is, the row/column for each neighbour is removed from the distance matrix and a new row/column is inserted that represents them as merged.
+**WHAT**: Given a distance matrix and a pair of leaf nodes identified as being neighbours, this algorithm removes those neighbours from the distance matrix and brings their parent to the forefront (as a leaf node in the distance matrix).
+If the distance matrix is a non-additive distance matrix (but close to be being additive), this algorithm approximates the shared parent.

 **WHY**: This operation is required for _approximating_ a simple tree for a non-additive distance matrix.